 Our admissions season for the 2018/2019 Academic Year is open!

 Spring Exams: Registration for Spring Exams is now closed.
-Admission results for Groups Y, S, L, I will be emailed by May 31st, 2018.
+Admission results for Groups Y, S, L, I have been emailed; more information about Spring Exams will be posted by June 4th.

 Fall Exams: We will offer a second round of entrance exams on Saturday, September 8th 2018 for the 2018 - 2019 season.
 Spring and September exams will be different, so students will have a second chance at admission in September if they do not pass an exam in the Spring.